 - Secondary Costs – a.k.a. fallout: if these buckets contain customer information you will need to spend time to notify your customers and provide credit monitoring.
 Customer service centers will work overtime.
 You may experience some reputation damage as a result of mishandling your customer data.
 And customers may sue.

 3. Run Your Results, Make Some Decisions

-We’re ready to enter the data gathered into a spreadsheet or a commercial application such as RiskLens and use a Monte Carlo function to simulate a vast number of outcomes.
+We’re ready to enter the data gathered into an application such as RiskLens (the technical advisor to the FAIR Institute) and use a Monte Carlo function to simulate a vast number of outcomes.
 The output is a smooth curve graph showing a range of potential losses in dollars on an annualized basis.

 Final step: Compare the range to your appetite for risk and decide if risk controls are worth the investment.
 To protect against a breach of confidential information, controls may be to simply go back and correctly configure your AWS bucket or encrypt the data on the bucket.